A cavernoma is a cluster of abnormal blood vessels, usually found in the brain and spinal cord.

 If you have a cavernoma that's causing symptoms, it may affect how you drive.

 Legally, you have to tell the Driver and Vehicle Licensing Agency (DVLA) that you have a cavernoma.

-If you have been diagnosed with a cavernoma, you make be advised to stop driving until your symptoms are controlled.
+If you have been diagnosed with a cavernoma, you may be advised to stop driving until your symptoms are controlled.

 The GOV.UK website has advice about how to tell the DVLA about a medical condition.

-International research programmes are trying to find out more about what causes cavernoma and how these defective blood vessels are formed.
+International research programmes are trying to find out more about what causes cavernoma and how these abnormal blood vessels are formed.